 Military Studies Requirements and ProgramsBasic Course (pre-professional)

-The Basic Course is offered only to first-year students and sophomores.
-However, any student may register for any of the lower division military science courses.
+The Basic Course is offered only in the freshman and sophomore years.
+However, any student may register for any of the lower division Military Science courses.
 No military commitment is required and students may withdraw at any time before the end of the second year.
 Additionally, no cost is incurred for course registration.
 The necessary textbooks and materials are furnished without cost to the student.
 The courses introduce students to select military skills and professional knowledge subjects.
 Students attend class and lab for two hours every week and may participate in a wide variety of extracurricular activities ranging from social events to rigorous (confidence-building) physical activities.

 Advanced Course (professional)